-- Sketches, clay maguettes, 3D models, or other media to explore and visualise their vision. - Written artist statement outlining the vision for the sculpture - Fabrication and installation methodology - Timing and requirements for completion and installation of the sculpture Concept Designs should be completed and submitted by 30th of November 2022.
+- Sketches, clay maquettes, 3D models, or other media to explore and visualise their vision. - Written artist statement outlining the vision for the sculpture - Fabrication and installation methodology - Timing and requirements for completion and installation of the sculpture Concept Designs should be completed and submitted by 30th of June 2022.
 The artists will present the Concept Design to the Panel for discussion and prior to progression to the next stage (Hold Point).
 Fabrication Following the completion of the Concept Design, the artist will proceed to fabricate the sculpture.
 Where possible, artists are encouraged to work with local businesses and the community.
 The Phoenix Foundry is in Uralla, and they might be able to assist in fabricating the artworks and the supporting plaques.
 Installation The boulders will be installed by Council.
-The fabrication and installation of the sculptures will be managed by the artist and installed in accordance with the artist's proposed and accepted methodology, as outlined in the Concept Design proposal.
+The sculptures will be installed in accordance with the artist's proposed and accepted methodology, as outlined in the Concept Design proposal.
 The fixture details of the sculptures to the boulders need to be signed off and certified by a structural engineer.
 Potential structural engineers can be provided to sculptors if required by Civille.
-The sculptures of the Constellations of the South project are to be all be completed and installed by 28 February 2023.
+The sculptures of the Constellations of the South project are to be all be completed and installed by 31 December 2022.
 3.2 Materials Robust and durable material suitable for outdoor public art with minimal public surveillance should be used.
 Materials should generally be in keeping with the existing and future composition of the space, in relation to The Glen and the Constellations of the South.
 The two existing sculptures are cast in a non-oxidising aluminium alloy suitable for outdoor sculpture.
 The sand-cast sections were locally produced by Phoenix Foundry and MIG welded by a local business using similar alloy combustibles shielded with Argon.
 It is encouraged to work with local businesses where possible.

 3.3 Contracts Successful submissions will be required to enter into a contract with Uralla Shire Council.
-The contract will outline the obligations, insurances, and resources available.
-3.4 Attachments Refer to attached Concept Design Report for more information on the project.
-Constellations of the South Art Brief 4 Art Trail Brief Submission of RFQ Proposals for the Project should be submitted via email to council@uralla.nsw.gov.au by 5PM (AEST), Monday 12-09-2022.
-Files larger than 15mb should be sent via WeTransfer, Google Drive, or similar.
-The artist's submissions should include:
+The contract will outline the obligations, insurances and resources available.
+4.0 Attachments Refer to attached Concept Design Report for more information on the project.